Canon 1D C vs T1i

 Studio photographers will appreciate that the Canon 1D C (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DC and the T1i have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the T1i have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the 1DC does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DC and T1i can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Canon T1i Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D C or the Canon T1i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.